-Fall Sports Information: See the athletics website at the following LINK for details on fall tryouts practices.
+Fall Sports Information See the athletics website for details on fall tryouts practices.

 “Back to Business Days” Class Schedules, Photos, Associated Student Body Identification Card and iPads for Grades 9-12:

 Please come on the date and time listed below.
-Please note that lines may be long as class sizes vary.
+Be aware that lines may be long.
 We appreciate your patience.
 We recommend taking care of fees and overdue school charges by completing on-line payments in advance to speed the process.
-Please see information for School Business office On-line below.
+Shorewood Business Office online

-Classes in Session- All Students, Grades 9-12, Wednesday, September 9th: Students who did not pick up their schedules in the week before school will need to pick up schedules in the commons when they arrive at school on September 9th.
-Please plan to do so before classes begin.
+Classes in Session- All Students, Grades 9-12, Wednesday, September 7th: Final schedules will be handed out on the first day of school.
 School will start with an assembly in the gymnasium.
-The first four days’ schedule will be all “A” days Wednesday, September 9th- Monday, September 14th periods 1-6; 7:50 am – 2:35 pm.
-(We have revised the bell schedule.
-On A days all periods will meet.)
+The first four days’ schedule will all be “A” days: Wednesday, September 7th- Monday, September 12th, periods 1-6, 7:50 am – 2:35 pm.

-Fall Open House and Curriculum Night Thursday, October 8th, 7:00PM: Please join us to meet your student’s teachers, to hear about the course of study and learn about ways for parents to partner with the school.
+Fall Open House and Curriculum Night Thursday, October 6th, 7:00PM: Please join us to meet your student’s teachers, to hear about the course of study, and learn about ways for parents to partner with the school.

-Go to the on-line store to purchase: ASB cards, parking permits, yearbooks, iPad fees and accessories, athletic fees and fines.
+Go to Shorewood Business Office to purchase: ASB cards, parking permits, yearbooks, iPad fees and accessories, athletic fees and fines.

 What’s it all cost?
 (Note: If you plan to pay by check in person, please plan to write one check for all school business except spirit items and Dorian photos.)